MercuryPay/dsiPDCXListener.CSharp/README.md

 This repository demonstrates how to interact with locally installed peripherals while hosting your POS application in the cloud.
 There are two key attributes that facilitate this SaaS model:

 * The dsiPDCXListener&trade; provides the ability to send http commands that drive peripheral devices.
-* JavaScript that makes the http calls to the dsiPDCXListener from the client's web browser.
+* JavaScript that makes the http calls to the dsiPDCXListener&trade; from the client's web browser.

 ##Prerequisites

 Please contact your Developer Integrations Analyst for any questions about the below prerequisites.

-* dsiPDCXListener installed and running
+* dsiPDCXListener&trade; installed and running
-* IPTranLT Mobile -- this is a hardware device to which hardware peripherals can/will attach.
+* IPTranLT&trade; Mobile -- this is a hardware device to which hardware peripherals can/will attach.
-* A cash drawer, receipt printer, and peripheral device that will all attach to the IPTranLT Mobile.
+* A cash drawer, receipt printer, and peripheral device that will all attach to the IPTranLT&trade; Mobile.
-* The code will also work with the dsiPDCXListener and a hardware device attached directly to the computer so if you do not have the IPTranLT Mobile and other hardware devices (cash drawer, receipt printer, etc.) you will still be able to see the functionality.
+* The code will also work with the dsiPDCXListener&trade; and a hardware device attached directly to the computer so if you do not have the IPTranLT&trade; Mobile and other hardware devices (cash drawer, receipt printer, etc.) you will still be able to see the functionality.

 ##Example Site

 An example site is hosted here:  <a href="http://durangopizza.azurewebsites.net" target="_blank">Durango Pizza Azure Website</a>

-This site demonstrates the use of two DataCap Systems Inc. technologies:  the dsiPDCXListener and the IPTranLT Mobile.
+This site demonstrates the use of two DataCap Systems Inc. technologies:  the dsiPDCXListener&trade; and the IPTranLT&trade; Mobile.
 Visit the site using your favorite web browser and then click the 'Admin' link.
-Enter the IP address and port where the dsiPDCXListener is running and then enter your TranDeviceID that you will find on the IPTranLT Mobile device.
+Enter the IP address and port where the dsiPDCXListener&trade; is running and then enter your TranDeviceID that you will find on the IPTranLT&trade; Mobile device.
 Finally press the 'Update' button and then purchase some pizza.
-The javascript will execute driving the pole display, peripheral device, receipt printer, and cash drawer for a full integrated payment experience.
+The JavaScript will execute driving the pole display, peripheral device, receipt printer, and cash drawer for a full integrated payment experience.

-As an alternative you can modify the other fields on the Admin page to allow this example to work with the dsiPDCXListener and a hardware device attached directly to the computer.
+As an alternative you can modify the other fields on the Admin page to allow this example to work with the dsiPDCXListener&trade; and a hardware device attached directly to the computer.

 The Azure website is active for 15 minutes and then after 15 minutes of no activity it will recycle and reset the Admin settings back to the default.